-A close relationship can be a beautiful thing.
+A close relationship with a healthy space can be a beautiful thing.
 When you’re deeply involved with someone, you can give each other companionship and support as you each face life’s challenges.
 But you also need to provide them with space at times.
 Giving your loved one space to breathe in a relationship can sometimes bring you closer together in the long run.
 Here are some ways to give your partner some space and why it’s so important.

 Another helpful thing is to find out precisely what they mean by needing space.
 Do they want to be in another room or another location entirely?
 Do they want to pursue their own goals without your help?
 Or, do they mean that they want to talk about the relationship less often?
 Knowing what they are going for gives you the information you need about how to give your partner space.

 Sometimes when your significant other asks for space, you might feel hurt or rejected.
 You might feel inclined to ask them to explain why they need space from you.
 And that’s not surprising, because you probably want to be as close as possible to them.
 But demanding to know why they need time alone or with others might make them feel defensive or smothered.
 If they choose to tell you why you can listen nonjudgmentally.
-But if they don’t want to give an explanation, don’t press for one.
+But if they don’t want to explain, don’t press for one.

 Thank your partner for letting you know about needing space.
-By showing you’re grateful for their honesty, you can encourage them to do what they need to do to meet their own needs, follow their personal goals, and pursue their own interests.
+By showing you’re grateful for their honesty, you can encourage them to do what they need to do to meet their own needs, follow their personal goals, and pursue their interests.

 Another way to give them space is to encourage them to meet with and spend time with their friends.
 Remind them how much they enjoy being with their friends.
 You could even suggest times they could see them when you’ll be doing something else.